You are here:Home1/Vidalia Sweet Onion Handling, Storage and Tips

 A fresh Vidalia Onion has a light golden-brown bulb and a white interior.
 Its shape is rounded at the bottom and somewhat flat on the top or stem end.
 Ordinary storage onions are darker, have a thicker skin and are generally more round or oblong.
 Click here to Order Sweet Onions on-line.

-The key to preserving Vidalias, and to prevent bruising, is to keep them cool, dry and separated.
+The key to preserving Vidalias, and preventing bruising, is to keep them cool, dry, and separated.

 There are several favorite methods of storage Vidalia Sweet Onions.